BabylonJS/Documentation/content/features/featuresDeepDive/materials/using/materials_introduction.md

 video-content:
 ---

 Materials allow you to cover your meshes in color and texture.
-How a material appears depends on the light or lights used in the scene and how it is set to react .
+How a material appears depends on the light or lights used in the scene and how it is set to react.

 ## Reactions to light